OneWeekBreathe/Breathe/README.md

 Take note of the instance URL, admin username and password.
 Configure the password as a GitHub repository secret named `PASSWORD`.

+For a more complete CI setup, you should create two instances, one for development (manually updated), and one for the CI build that is automatically provisioned.
+Use the same password in both instances.

 ### Deploying the solution

 Adapt the values under `env` in [deploy.yaml](`.github/workflowsdeploy.yaml`) to your environment.
 From the GitHub Actions tab, run the `Deploy solution` workflow.